-Therefore, I sent him all the more eagerly, so that having seen him again you might rejoice, and I might be free from pain (ULT)
+Therefore, I sent him all the more eagerly, so that, having seen him again, you might rejoice, and I might be free from pain (ULT) So I am sending him back to you as quickly as possible.
+I will do this in order that you may rejoice when you see him again, and so that I might grieve less (UST)

 Here, both occurrences of the pronoun him refer to Epaphroditus.
-If this would be unclear in your language consider clarifying this in your translation.
-Alternate translation: "Therefore, I sent and I might be free from pain (ULT)
+If your readers would misunderstand this, consider clarifying who him is referring to in a way that would be natural in your language.
+Alternate translation: "Therefore, I sent Epaphroditus all the more ULT eagerly, so that, having seen him again, you might rejoice, and I might be free from pain" (See: Pronouns - When to Use Them )

-Epaphroditus all the more eagerly, so that, having seen him again, you might rejoice, and I might be free from pain" (See: Pronouns - When to Use Them )
+Therefore, I sent him all the more eagerly, so that, having seen him again, you might rejoice, and I might be free from pain.